qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ===========

 3D visualization support is offered through the 3D map view.
-You create and open a 3D map view via :menuselection:`View -->`
+You can create, manage and open 3D map views via :menuselection:`View --> 3D Map Views -->` menu:

-|new3DMap| :menuselection:`New 3D Map View`.
+#.
+By clicking on |new3DMap| :menuselection:`New 3D Map View` you can create a new 3D map view.
-A floating QGIS panel will appear.
-The panel can be docked.
+   A floating and dockable QGIS panel will appear (see :ref:`figure_3dmapview`).

-To begin with, the 3D map view has the same extent and view as the 2D main map canvas.
-A set of navigation tools are available to turn the view into 3D.
+   It has the same extent and view as the 2D main map canvas and provides a set of navigation tools to turn the view into 3D.
+#.
+By clicking on :menuselection:`Manage 3D Map Views` you get in the 3D Map Views Manager.
+   Here you get the ability to open, duplicate, remove and rename 3D map views.
+#.
+If you created one or more 3D map views, you see them listed in :menuselection:`3D Map Views`.
+   You can turn them on and off by clicking on.
+They will be saved by saving the project, even if they are turned off.

 .. _figure_3dmapview: